 - 1 Why Speed Matters?

-- 2 How to check the speed of your WordPress Site?
+- 2 How to verify the speed of your WordPress Site?

 - 3 Choosing a Good WordPress Hosting service